 - Homeownership: 120% AMI or below

-Many entities are eligible to apply, including nonprofits, Tribal organizations, and mission-driven for-profit entities.
-Ideas must be implemented in at least one of 38 markets where Wells Fargo and Enterprise can provide additional infrastructure to support implementation and help scale the winning innovations.
+We invited a range of organizations to apply, including nonprofits, Tribal organizations, and mission-driven for-profit entities.
+Applicants were asked to show how their ideas would be implemented in at least one of 38 markets where Wells Fargo and Enterprise can provide additional infrastructure to support implementation and help scale the winning innovations.
 While each innovation may initially be implemented in a specific jurisdiction or geography, the expectation is that the innovation demonstrates broad applicability and has the potential to replicate in other communities across the United States.
-See www.enterprisecommunity.org/breakthrough for more information on eligibility.